FreshRSS/FreshRSS/cli/README.md

 ### Note about cron

-Some commands display informations on standard error, cron will send an email with thoses informations every time the command will be executed (exited zero or non-zero).
+Some commands display information on standard error; cron will send an email with this information every time the command will be executed (exited zero or non-zero).

 To avoid cron sending email on success: